davebenson/doom4-walkthrough/README.md

 Drop drop and take out the few The Possesseds.

-## Mission 2:  Fight: Tiny fight in front of Security Station
+## Mission 2:  Mini Fight 2.5: In front of Security Station
-A few The Possesseds.
+A few ???
+The Possesseds.

 Since you don't have the Yellow Keycard yet, you will have to go down the hall to a developed outdoor area.

-## Mission 2:  Fight: Developed Outdoor Gore Nest
+## Mission 2:  Fight 2.6: Developed Outdoor Gore Nest
 Before destroying the gore nest, take out the 6?
 The Possesseds possibly using Glory Kills to get more health.
 I tend to use the pistol to save ammo.

 After destroying the Gore Nest, a large number of Imps and Possessed Soldiers appear, keep moving and shoot the barrels to kill some of them while saving ammo.
 Make note of the two supply caches containing ammo+health before starting.